How to Organize Client Folders

 I use coloured Project Pockets similar to these to keep my client documents separate and organized.

-Each Colour Project Pocket has its own purpose:
+Each Colour Project Pocket has a purpose:

 Project Pocket #1